15 Ways to Prepare Your Garden for the Fall Season Transition

 Favorite Fall Garden Prep Tools

-Before you start working on your garden for fall, make sure you have the right tools handy.
-Grab a pair of sturdy gloves to protect your hands, a rake to gather debris, a hand pruner or garden shears for cutting back plants, and a yard waste or compost bin for collecting debris.
+Before you start working on your garden for the fall, make sure you have the right tools handy.
+Grab a pair of sturdy gloves to protect your hands, a rake to gather debris, a hand pruner or garden shears to cut back plants, and a yard waste or compost bin to collect debris.

 orange strawflowers in the cutting garden and greenhouse in back of view